elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 **Set `transaction.name` for the API Gateway trigger**

-There are different ways to setup an API Gateway in AWS resulting in different payload format verions:
+There are different ways to setup an API Gateway in AWS resulting in different payload format versions:
 * ["HTTP" proxy integrations](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html) can be configured to use payload format 1.0 or 2.0.
 * The older ["REST" proxy integrations](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-input-format) use payload format version 1.0.

-For both payload format verions (1.0 and 2.0), the general pattern is `$method $resourcePath` (unless the `use_path_as_transaction_name` agent config option is used).
+For both payload format versions (1.0 and 2.0), the general pattern is `$method $resourcePath` (unless the `use_path_as_transaction_name` agent config option is used).
 Some examples are:
 * `GET /prod/some/resource/path` (specific resource path)
 * `GET /prod/proxy/{proxy+}` (proxy in v1.0 with dynamic path)
 * `POST /prod/$default` (proxy in v2.0 with dynamic path)